Skip to content

 • A user isn’t reachable by channel, so the message is not sent

-If an action-based Canvas is triggered by an inbound SMS message, you can reference SMS properties in the first Message step of the Canvas.
+If an action-based Canvas is triggered by an inbound SMS message, you can reference SMS properties in the first step (Message step) or a Message step that is nested under an Action Path step.
 For example, in the Message step, you could use {{sms.${inbound_message_body}}} or {{sms.${inbound_media_urls}}}.

-Canvas entry properties
+Referencing Canvas entry properties

 Canvas entry properties are configured in the Entry Schedule step of creating a Canvas and will indicate the trigger that enters a user into a Canvas.
 These properties can also access the properties of entry payloads in API-triggered Canvases.
 Note that the canvas_entry_properties object has a maximum size limit of 50 KB.

-Use the following Liquid when referencing these entry properties: canvas_entry_properties${property_name} .
+Use the following Liquid when referencing these entry properties: canvas_entry_properties${property_name}.
 Note that the events must be custom events or purchase events to be used this way.

 For example, consider the following request: \"canvas_entry_properties\" : {\"product_name\" : \"shoes\", \"product_price\" : 79.99}.
 You could add the word “shoes” to a message with the Liquid {{canvas_entry_properties.${product_name}}}.